a-i-a-d/Tankie/README.md

 - select the usb board it is connected to
 - click on upload

+### Upload via ElegantOTG
+The firmware makes use of [ElegantOTG](https://github.com/ayushsharma82/ElegantOTA), which allows to update firmware and littlefs data via the browser over Wifi.
+This can be used after installing the firmwar once vi usb.

+In the ArduinoIDE, select __Sketch->Export Compiled Binary__.
+The exported .bin file is in a folder called **build** in the directory with the **tankie.ino** file.
+Upload it through the ElegantOTA web ui available at __http://<ip-of-tankie>/update__.

 ## Data
 Additional to the firmware, files from the [data folder](data/) have to be uploaded as littlefs filesystem.

-To do so, you need an additional tool for the ArduinoIDE
+### Upload via USB
 - Install the [LittleFS uploader plugin for Arduno 2.2.1 and higher](https://github.com/earlephilhower/arduino-littlefs-upload)
 - In the ArduinoIDE press __[Shift]__+__[Control]__+__[p]__.
 A menu will appear, enter __littlefs__ and click __Upload LittleFS to Pico/ESP...__
 - It will create the littlefs .bin file and upload it

-## OTG Uploads
-The firmware makes use of [ElegantOTG](https://github.com/ayushsharma82/ElegantOTA), which allows to update firmware and littlefs data via the browser over Wifi.
-This can be used after installing the firmwar once vi usb.
-To update Tankie via Wifi, connect to __http://<ip-of-tankie>/update__.
-There you can upload firmware and data as bin files.
-These can be created as follows:

-### Firmware
-In the ArduinoIDE, select __Sketch->Export Compiled Binary__.
-The exported .bin file is in a folder called **build** in the directory with the **tankie.ino** file.
-Upload it through the ElegantOTA web ui.

-### Data
+### Upload via ElegantOTG
 Follow the instructions for the usb data upload.
 It will fail if not connected via usb, but create the data .bin file in the **/tmp** directory.
 To find the exact name, look at the consle output of the tool in the arduinoIDE.
 You can simply copy that file from /tmp and upload it via the ElegantOTG UI.

 ## RC Usage